BrentWeiffenbach/GeneralExpertSystem/README.md

-# Troubleshooting General Expert System (MVP)
+# Troubleshooting System (MVP)

-This project demonstrates AI orchestration and retrieval-augmented generation (RAG) to power a generalized troubleshooting expert.
+This project demonstrates AI orchestration and retrieval-augmented generation (RAG) to power the Troubleshooting System.
 It ships with:

-- **Admin / Expert intake** page for document uploads, semantic chunking, and conversational knowledge capture.
+- **Admin / Troubleshooting intake** page for document uploads, semantic chunking, and conversational knowledge capture.
 - **ChatGPT-style user assistant** grounded in the curated vector database.
 - **Debug view** to inspect the live chunk store.